aarondoet/aarondoet.github.io/Discord/Bots/l0c4lb0t/permissionManagement.md

 # Permission Management
 I think it is very important to control the permissions users have.
-Maybe you have a patreon role and only they should be able to perform an action.
+Maybe you have a patreon role and only they should be able to perform an action.<br>
-This bot has some options for you to control the permissions the users have.
+This bot has some options for you to control the permissions the users have.<br>
 If you are too lazy to set the permissions up there are the default permissions.
-When a user has the default Discord permission *Manage Messages* or *Manage Roles* he can perform some actions by default.
+When a user has the default Discord permission *Manage Messages* or *Manage Roles* he can perform some actions by default.<br>
 To make sure you can precisely adjust the permissions I gave you the opportunity to do so.
 You can put users AND roles on a whitelist or blacklist.

 ## Rules